Melodic-Mind/Note-Art/docs/code/utilities/MusicalAddons.md

 <a name="notesDistance"></a>

 ## notesDistance(n1, n2) ⇒ <code>Number</code>
-Calculate the pure interval(excluding octave) between 2 notes(in semitones).
+Calculate the pure interval(not considering octave) between 2 notes(in semitones).

 **Kind**: global function